solyarisoftware/prompter.vim/README.md

 ## ⚠ A Tool for Prompt Engineers, Not Coders!

-prompter.vim is not primarily designed as a code completion tool, although you can use it for that purpose.
+Prompter.vim is not primarily designed as a code completion tool, although you can use it also for that purpose.

 Instead, this plugin aims to be a general-purpose replacement for web text completion playgrounds, intended for prompt engineers who want to test and debug natural language prompts.